-I think it especially appropriate for the Employee Benefit Research Institute (EBRI) to be providing background information for this hearing.
+Chairman Pickle and Chairman Jones, I think it especially appropriate for the Employee Benefit Research Institute (EBRI) to be providing background information for this hearing on a subject of special importance to today's workers and retirees.
 EBRI is a nonprofit, nonpartisan research organization based in Washington, DC.
 EBRI does not make recommendations for or against legislation the Congress may be considering, but we are pleased to make available to you and the Committee all the pertinent facts that may bear on your decisions.